 Clove powder and whole cloves are a staple spice used in the cuisines on almost every continent.
 In Indian cooking, clove is popular in garam masala, curries, chutneys and chai tea.

 Because of their very intense taste, they are used sparingly as a flavor enhancer in many dishes and desserts.

-They are frequently used with other East Indian spices like cinnamon, nutmeg, cardamom, cumin, turmeric and ginger.
+They are frequently used with other East Indian spices like cinnamon, coriander, nutmeg, cardamom, cumin, turmeric and ginger.
 In the Chinese five spice powder blend, clove powder is mixed with cinnamon, fennel seeds, star anise and peppercorn.

 Clove is a popular spice ingredient traditionally used during the U.S. holiday season in eggnog, pumpkin pie spice, mulled wine, gingerbread, applesauce and baked into hams.